buildpacks/rfcs/text/0000-cache-types.md

 # What it is
 [what-it-is]: #what-it-is

-Buildpacks will provide a mechanism to denote a cached layer as something that can be shared by associating a "type" to the cache.
+Buildpacks will provide a mechanism to denote a cached layer as something that can be shared by associating specifing a scope of "shared".

 - Target persona: buildpack author

-There will be two types:
+There will be two defined scopes:

-- `app-specific` - This cache is specific to the application and SHOULD NOT be shared with any other applications.
+- `app` - This cached layer is specific to the application and SHOULD NOT be shared with any other applications.
-- `buildpack-specific` - This cache is specific to the buildpack and MAY be shared across multiple applications.
+- `shared` - This cached layer is specific to the buildpack and MAY be shared across multiple applications.

 # How it Works
 [how-it-works]: #how-it-works

 #### Platform Implementation

-Provided that there is something that denotes what type of cached layers are available the platform can choose to which scope, if any, they'd like to share the `buildpack-specific` caches.
+Platforms can deside how to _share_ the "shared" cached layers based on their specific use cases.

-In `pack`, this could be implemented to limit cache sharing per builder but across applications.
+In `pack`, it being a local development tool, shared cached layers could be implemented as a single global cache that is shared across all applications.
+Additional options can be provided to restrict or otherwise configure this sharing.

+In a different platform, one can forsee that the cache is shared only within a "project" or an "organization".

 #### Lifecycle Implementation

-TODO
+1. The lifecycle will provide an additional `-shared-cache-dir` and `-shared-cache-image` options where `-cache-dir` and `-cache-image` could be provided.
+2. Layers marked as `cache = true` and `cache-scope = "shared"` will be stored in either `-shared-cached-dir` or `-shared-cache-image`.
+3. If `-share-cached-dir` or `-share-cached-image` are not provide and a buildpack sets a layer to cache with scope `shared`, then it would be cached to the standart cache location (`-cache-dir`/`-cache-image`).

 # Drawbacks
 [drawbacks]: #drawbacks

-- Doesn't solve for the possibility of "seeding" a cached layer with data on first run.
-    - Use case: I have `~/.m2` locally and would like to provide that to the build process so that it doesn't have to download all dependencies on first run.
+- Requires that the buildpack author be continuous about providing this information for optimization purposes.

 # Alternatives
 [alternatives]: #alternatives